amirbourvine/project/README.md

      * run main_forecast.py to train and evaluate agent that uses forecasting model
      * can run main.py (in DDPG_forecasting) to check on custom dataset

+NOTICE!
+  - The horizon suitbale for envs 1-3 is 10, and for env 4 is 5,000!
+Change accordingly in the file you run!